Field Trials - General Area

 Wellesbourne campus is predominantly a sandy loam (sand over gravel) soil type.

-- We operate 3 hectares plus annually within the main rotation fields for small-scale vegetable trials and other crops.
+- We operate 3 hectares annually within the main rotation fields for small-scale vegetable trials and other crops plus our specialist areas.

 - We are an Officially Recognised site for GEP studies (ORETO 299 certificate).